tier4/autoware_lanelet2_map_validator/autoware_lanelet2_map_validator/docs/lane/centerline_geometry.md

 This validator checks whether custom centerline of lanelets have valid geometry such as...

+- The edge points are set on the lanelet edge
 - All points of the centerline is inside the belonging lanelet
-- All points are not apart from the lanelet plane.
+- All points are not apart from the lanelet plane

 The validator will output the following issues with the corresponding primitive ID.